-I was curious why some people are happier than others.
+I was curious about why some people are happier than others.

 The most fun way I could think of to find this answer was to travel the world and find real human beings and ask them: What is happiness for you?

-I asked all sorts of persons, in all sorts of places.
+I asked all sorts of people, in all sorts of places.
 One weirder than the other.

 I loved it.

-I interviewed silicon valley entrepreneurs, poets from Syria, fisherman from Laos, prostitutes from Thailand, Australian scuba divers, MMA fighters from Alaska, voodoo wizards from Ghana, and monks from China.
+I interviewed Silicon Valley entrepreneurs, poets from Syria, a fisherman from Laos, prostitutes from Thailand, Australian scuba divers, MMA fighters from Alaska, voodoo wizards from Ghana, and monks from China.